edle123/edle123/README.md

 - Hello, world!
 My name is Eric.
-- Here is where you can view my completed projects.
+- Here is where you can view my projects that I've been working on.
 - I'm currently working on projects using Java.

 <!---